 How to Create a Low-Cost Web Presence for Your Nonprofit

-In good time you can add bells and whistles to your website: a gallery of photographs or short videos, articles about your field, a blog or discussion board, and much more.
-But do keep in mind that as you add features to your website, you’re also increasing the number and types of things that need to be maintained.
+In good time, you can add bells and whistles to your website: a gallery of photographs or short videos, articles about your field, a blog or discussion board, and much more.
+But keep in mind that as you add features to your website, you’re also increasing the number and types of things that need to be maintained.

 If you’re looking for assistance with creating a website, you may find free or low-cost help at a local college or university.
-Often students majoring in graphic arts, web design, educational technology, or technical writing are required to complete internships or culminating projects as part of their degree programs.
-You may find a talented, eager designer by contacting their department or by reaching out to the campus’s community service learning program.
+Often students majoring in graphic arts, design, educational technology, and technical writing are required to complete internships or capstone projects as part of their degree programs.
+You may find a talented, eager designer by contacting his department or by reaching out to the campus’s community-service learning program.

 An unattended website leaves a bad impression.
-Broken web links and out-of-date information tell the reader that your organization isn’t paying attention to communicating with its constituents.
+Broken links and out-of-date information tell the reader that your organization isn’t paying attention to communicating with its constituents.
 If you’re going to have a website, assign someone in your organization the task of checking on and updating it regularly.
 If your budget allows, consider hiring a web design firm or web-savvy individual to create and maintain your site.